kevalpatel2106/android-ruler-picker/README.md

 ## How to use this library?
 - ### Gradle dependency:
     - Add below dependency into your build.gradle file.
 ```groovy
 compile 'com.kevalpatel2106:ruler-picker:1.0'
 ```
     - For other build systems see [Import.md](/.github/IMPORT.md).

-## How to use?
 - Add `RulerValuePicker` inside your XML layout.
 ```xml
 <com.kevalpatel2106.rulerpicker.RulerValuePicker